Barry Goldwater: Stance on civil rights

-In his first year in the Senate, Goldwater was responsible for the desegregation of the Senate cafeteria after he insisted that his black legislative assistant, Katherine Maxwell, be served along with every other Senate employee.
+In his first year in the Senate, Goldwater was responsible for the desegregation of the Senate cafeteria after he insisted that his Black legislative assistant, Katherine Maxwell, be served along with every other Senate employee.

 Goldwater and the Eisenhower administration supported the integration of schools in the South, but Goldwater felt the states should choose how they wanted to integrate and should not be forced by the federal government.
 "Goldwater criticized the use of federal troops.
 He accused the Eisenhower administration of violating the Constitution by assuming powers reserved by the states.
 While he agreed that under the law, every state should have integrated its schools, each state should integrate in its own way."
 There were high-ranking government officials following Goldwater's critical stance on the Eisenhower administration, even an Army General.
 "Fulbright's startling revelation that military personnel were being indoctrinated with the idea that the policies of the Commander in Chief were treasonous dovetailed with the return to the news of the strange case of General Edwin Walker."

+In his 1960 book The Conscience of a Conservative, Goldwater stated that he supported the stated objectives of the Supreme Court's decision in Brown v.
+Board of Education, but argued that the federal government had no role in ordering states to desegregate public schools.
+He wrote:

+I believe that it is both wise and just for negro children to attend the same schools as whites, and that to deny them this opportunity carries with it strong implications of inferiority.
+I am not prepared, however, to impose that judgement of mine on the people of Mississippi or South Carolina, or to tell them what methods should be adopted and what pace should be kept in striving toward that goal.
+That is their business, not mine.
+I believe that the problem of race relations, like all social and cultural problems, is best handled by the people directly concerned.
+Social and cultural change, however desirable, should not be effected by the engines of national power."